 There are many reasons to purchase life insurance coverage – both personal and business.
-For most people, however, the key purpose is to protect other individuals or entities from a financial loss in the event of death.
+For most people, however, the key purpose is to protect other individuals or entities from financial loss in the event of death.

 Term life insurance is considered to be the most basic form of life insurance coverage on the market.
-It consists of pure death benefit protection, with no additional cash value or investment component.
-This is why term life is typically the most affordable form of life insurance to purchase – especially for those who are young and in relatively good health, though there are no medical exam term life insurance policies out there, if that is needed.
+It consists of pure death benefit protection with no additional cash value or investment component.
+This is why term life is typically the most affordable form of life insurance to purchase – especially for those who are young and in relatively good health, though there are no medical exam term life insurance policies out there if that is needed.

-Permanent life insurance policies have two parts – a death benefit and a cash value portion.
+Permanent life insurance policies have two parts – a death benefit along with a cash value allocation.
 These types of policies offer an insurance component that pays a stated amount of proceeds upon the death of the insured.
-It also offers a cash value portion that accumulates cash that can be used by the policy holder to withdraw or borrow against.
-The most basic form of permanent life insurance protection is whole life.
+It also offers a cash value portion that accumulates cash that can be used by the policyholder to withdraw or borrow against.

-How It Works
+How Whole Life Insurance Works

 Whole life insurance policies contain two primary components.
 These include a death benefit and a cash value component.
-The death benefit can be a set amount, or conversely it can increase over time.
+The death benefit can be a set amount, or conversely, it can increase over time.
 (An increase in the policy’s death benefit could cause premiums to increase).

 The cash value component will typically contain two separate elements.
 One is the actual cash that grows on a pre-determined basis during the life of the policy.

 In some cases, policies may also offer a non-guaranteed cash value element that is made up of policy dividends or excess interest.
-The combination of the general cash value portion with the non-guaranteed cash value build up can enhance the value of the policy over time.
+The combination of the general cash value portion with the non-guaranteed cash value build-up can enhance the value of the policy over time.

-A whole life policy’s cash value can typically be accessed at any time by the policy holder through withdrawals or policy loans.
+A whole-life policy’s cash value can typically be accessed at any time by the policyholder through withdrawals or policy loans.
 Paying back the loan is optional.
 However, any portion of the loan that is not repaid at the time of the insured’s death will decrease the amount of death benefit that the policy’s beneficiary receives.

 Types of Whole Life Insurance Policies

-First, although the premium may start out higher than term insurance premiums for the same amount of coverage, the premiums on whole life stay level throughout the entire life of the policy.
+First, although the premium may start out higher than term insurance premiums for the same amount of coverage, the premiums on the whole life stay level throughout the entire life of the policy.
 This makes the policy much easier to budget for over the long term.

 Whole life insurance also offers a minimum guaranteed death benefit.
 Since those insured by whole life never have to requalify, they can count on a specific amount of death benefit for their survivors at a premium that never changes.

-If an insured owns a participating whole life policy, they have the opportunity to earn dividends.
+If an insured owns a participating whole-life policy, they have the opportunity to earn dividends.
 These dividends provide many advantages, including additional cash value or increased death benefit.

 Whole life insurance policies also offer the opportunity for additional retirement assets.
 For example, the insured can convert their cash value to a fixed annuity and use the income for retirement, or they can cash out and use the money for emergency funds or other bills.

 These types of policies will also have a higher amount of initial cash value.
-This is because each premium payment that is made is higher than the premium amount on a straight life policy.
+This is because each premium payment that is made is higher than the premium amount on a straight-life policy.
 Therefore, the cash component of a limited pay whole life policy will also typically accumulate more rapidly than that of a straight life policy as well.
 A limited pay policy will still endow when the insured turns age 100.

-- Single Premium – Single premium whole life policies are considered to be “paid up” after the policy holder pays just one single premium.
-Because of the large amount of money that is initially deposited, single premium life insurance policies usually start out with a substantial amount of cash value.
-Also, because the premium is all being paid into the policy up front, single premium life insurance policies are typically purchased at a large discount as compared to the total premium amount of a straight life policy over a number of years.
+Single premium whole-life policies are considered to be “paid up” after the policyholder pays just one single premium.
+Because of the large sum of money initially deposited, cash value volume is substantial during the policy’s infancy.
+The premium is paid into the policy upfront, so purchasing at a discounted rate is typical, unlike the total premium amount of straight-life policies over a period of time.

 The actual premium that is charged is never more than the maximum premium that is specified in the policy contract.
-However, these plans allow the policy holder to share in the insurer’s performance by applying discounts to the premium when the insurer is doing well financially.
+However, these plans allow the policyholder to share in the insurer’s performance by applying discounts to the premium when the insurer is doing well financially.
 These types of policies will also endow when the insured turns age 100, should the policy still be in force.